Tanzeem-Mostafiz/Ecommerce-Shopping-Project/README.md

 ## License

 This project was developed solely for **academic and educational purposes** as part of a university course.
-You are free to view, reference, and modify the code for learning or research use, provided that proper credit is given to the original authors.
+You are free to view, reference, and modify the code for **learning or research use**, provided that proper credit is given to the original authors.

-© 2023 Tanzeem Mostafiz & Aysha Siddika Prity.
+© 2023 **Tanzeem Mostafiz** & **Aysha Siddika Prity**.
 All rights reserved.

 ---

 ## Acknowledgment

-This project was completed under the guidance and supervision of faculty members from the **Department of Information and Communication Technology**, **Bangladesh University of Professionals (BUP)**.
+This project was completed under the guidance and supervision of faculty members from the
+**Department of Information and Communication Technology**, **Bangladesh University of Professionals (BUP)**.
-We would like to express our sincere gratitude for their valuable support and insights throughout the development process.
+We express our sincere gratitude for their valuable support and insights throughout the development process.